vuejs/v2.vuejs.org/src/v2/guide/components-custom-events.md

 }
 ```

-Using the `$listeners` property, you can forward all event listeners on the component to a specific child element with `v-on="$listeners"`.
 For elements like `<input>`, that you also want to work with `v-model`, it's often useful to create a new computed property for listeners, like `inputListeners` below:

 ```js
 Vue.component('base-input', {